-9. Next cut 4 roughly 36 inch boards from some of the 2 x 4’s.
+9. Next cut 4 roughly 36-inch boards from some of the 2 x 4’s.
 These will be the ladder rungs that stretch across the top of the center of the structure.
-These boards are held in place using joist hangers like I show in this pictures.
+These boards are held in place using joist hangers as I show in these pictures.
 If your structure isn’t quite square then each board may be a slightly different length, so measure each spot before cutting your board.
-Go a head and put these 4 boards up.
+Go ahead and put these 4 boards up.
 Put the joist hangers up using some 3 1/2 inch screws.
 Then secure the boards to the hangers using some of the 1 1/4 inch screws.

 10. Next jump on your table saw and rip 4 of the 2 x 4’s exactly in 1/2.
 This will leave you with 8 1 3/4 inch square boards.
 3 of these will go on the top as decorative boards (the will also help support the grape vines as they grow over the top).
 Secure these boards to the 2 x 4’x using the 3 1/2 inch deck screws.

 11. 4 of the remaining 1 3/4 inch boards will become the top and bottom supports for the sides.
 They will need to be cut down to roughly 65 inches (be sure to measure each one before you cut as each may be a little different size if your side posts happen to be out of square).
 These posts are then attached using L brackets.